SmartPack/SmartPack-Kernel-Project_kltexxx/anykernel_SmartPack/README.md

 ## // Instructions ##

-1. Place zImage in the root (dtb should also go here for devices that require a custom one, both will fallback to the original if not included)
+1. Place zImage in the root (dtb and/or dtbo should also go here for devices that require custom ones, each will fallback to the original if not included)

-2. Place any required ramdisk files in /ramdisk, and modules in /modules
+2. Place any required ramdisk files in /ramdisk and modules in /modules (with the full path like /modules/system/lib/modules)

 3. Place any required patch files (generally partial files which go with commands) in /patch